Habitat fragmentation: Human causes

 Habitat fragmentation is frequently caused by humans when native plants are cleared for human activities such as agriculture, rural development, urbanization and the creation of hydroelectric reservoirs.
-Habitats which were once continuous become divided into separate fragments.Due to human activities, many tropical and temperate habitats have already been severely fragmented, and in the near future, the degree of fragmentation will significantly rise.
+Habitats which were once continuous become divided into separate fragments.
+Due to human activities, many tropical and temperate habitats have already been severely fragmented, and in the near future, the degree of fragmentation will significantly rise.
 After intensive clearing, the separate fragments tend to be very small islands isolated from each other by cropland, pasture, pavement, or even barren land.
 The latter is often the result of slash and burn farming in tropical forests.
 In the wheat belt of central-western New South Wales, Australia, 90% of the native vegetation has been cleared and over 99% of the tall grass prairie of North America has been cleared, resulting in extreme habitat fragmentation.

 Endogenous vs. exogenous

-There are two types of processes that can lead to habitat fragmentation.
-There are exogenous processes and endogenous processes.
+The two types of processes that can lead to habitat fragmentation are known as endogenous processes and exogenous processes.
 Endogenous is a process that develops as a part of species biology so they typically include changes in biology, behavior, and interactions within or between species.
 Endogenous threats can result in changes to breeding patterns or migration patterns and are often triggered by exogenous processes.
 Exogenous processes are independent of species biology and can include habitat degradation, habitat subdivision or habitat isolation.
 These processes can have a substantial impact on endogenous processes by fundamentally altering species behavior.
 Habitat subdivision or isolation can lead to changes in dispersal or movement of species including changes to seasonal migration.
 These changes can lead to a decrease in a density of species, increased competition or even increased predation.